pineapplemachine/diva/readme.md

 Here are some things that can probably use some attention:
 - I will be astonished if this script works as-is on Windows.
 - It might be important to support archives besides *.zip and *.tar.xz.
-- Building LDC from source when there isn't a suitable binary release.
+- Building DMD or LDC from source when there isn't a suitable binary release.

 ## Commands list